 “Why does the church stir up such negative feelings?”
-Philip Yancey has been asking this all his life as a journalist.
-His perennial question is more relevant now than ever: in a twenty-year span starting in the mid-nineties, research shows that favorable opinions of Christianity have plummeted drastically—and opinions of Evangelicals have taken even deeper dives.
+I have found that this question is more relevant now than ever.
+In a twenty-year span starting in the mid-nineties, research shows that favorable opinions of Christianity have plummeted drastically—and opinions of Evangelicals have taken even deeper dives.
 Yet while the opinions about Christianity are dropping, interest in spirituality is rising.
 Why the disconnect?
 Why are so many asking, “What’s so good about the Good News?”?

-But people inside and outside the church are still thirsty for grace.
-What the church lacked in its heyday is now exactly what it needs to recover to thrive.
+People inside and outside the church still thirst for grace.
+What the church lacked in its heyday is now exactly what it needs to recover, and to thrive.
 Grace can bring together Christianity and our post-Christian culture, inviting outsiders as well as insiders to take a deep second look at why our faith matters.